Gbadeboife/module_4/README.md

 - **Multi-Event Support:** Pre-seed a Redis store with multiple sets of tickets.
 Each event should have its own ticket pool (e.g., stored with keys like `event:{eventId}:tickets`).
 - **API Endpoints:**
   - `POST /buy/:eventId`: Allow a user to purchase a ticket for a specific event.
-  - `GET /metrics`: Expose real-time metrics (e.g., tickets sold, available tickets per event) in a format compatible with Prometheus.
+- `GET /metrics`: Prometheus text format metrics compatible with Prometheus scrapers.
+- `GET /metrics.json`: JSON metrics for programmatic use.
 - **Atomic Ticket Purchase:** Implement the purchase logic using a Redis Lua script to atomically verify and pop a ticket from the ticket pool.
 This ensures no duplicate ticket sales even under massive concurrent access.
 - **Fallback Mechanism:** If Redis is unavailable or fails during a purchase operation, gracefully fallback to an in-memory store (with appropriate warnings and logs), ensuring the system remains responsive (for demonstration purposes only, as in-memory stores are not persistent).
 - **Performance and Load Testing:** The service must be designed to handle tens of thousands of requests and be tested under a simulated load of at least 5000 concurrent connections.
 You should include logging of key performance metrics and purchase statistics.
 - **Design Documentation:** Provide a detailed design document (`design.md`) that explains your architectural decisions, how you ensure scalability, measures to handle potential bottlenecks, and details on your fallback strategy.
 - **Dockerization:** Extend the docker-compose setup to include not only Redis but also (optionally) a Prometheus container to scrape and monitor the metrics from your service.
-- **PDF Ticket Generation:** For every successful ticket purchase, a PDF receipt must be generated.
-You are free to choose any open-source PDF generation package of your choice (e.g., pdfkit, jsPDF, etc.) to implement this functionality.
-Ensure that PDF generation is integrated into the purchase flow without significant performance degradation.
+- **PDF Ticket Generation:** A PDF receipt is generated for every successful ticket purchase and returned in the JSON response as a Base64-encoded string under `data.pdfBase64`.

 ## Requirements